MontiCore/montiarc/languages/montiarc-fe/src/main/grammars/MontiArc.md

 - **GenericArc**: extension of the architecture basis for generic component types
 - **ArcCore**: builds the core of architectural modelling by aggregating the above mentioned languages components (still without concrete expressions, literals, etc.)
+- **VariableArc**: extension of the architecture basis for variable component types, adding variable elements and constraints for their inclusion
 - **MontiArc**: extends ArcCore to a complete language with defined expressions, literals, and types.
 MontiArc furthermore embedds statecharts for behavior description.